flyteorg/flyte/rsts/concepts/component_architecture/native_scheduler_architecture.rst

 GOCronWrapper
 *************

 This component is responsible for locking in the time for the scheduled job to be invoked and adding those to the cron scheduler.
 It is a wrapper around `this framework <https://github.com/robfig/cron/v3>`__ for fixed rate and cron schedules that creates in-memory representation of the scheduled job functions.
 The scheduler schedules a function with scheduleTime parameters.
 When this scheduled function is invoked, the scheduleTime parameters provide the current schedule time used by the scheduler.
 This scheduler supports standard cron scheduling which has 5 `fields <https://en.wikipedia.org/wiki/Cron>`__.
-It requires 5 entries representing `minute`, `hour`, `day of month`, `month` and `day of week`, in that order.
+It requires 5 entries representing ``minute``, ``hour``, ``day of month``, ``month`` and ``day of week``, in that order.

 Job Executor
 ************

-This component is responsible in sending the scheduled executions to FlyteAdmin.
-The job function accepts the scheduleTime and the schedule used to create an execution requests the admin.
-Each job function is tied to the schedule, which is executed in separate Go routine in accordance to the schedule cadence.
+The job executor component is responsible for sending the scheduled executions to FlyteAdmin.
+The job function accepts ``scheduleTime`` and the schedule which is used to create an execution request to the admin.
+Each job function is tied to the schedule which is executed in a separate goroutine in accordance with the schedule cadence.

 Monitoring
 ----------